Honestly, it’s because I like the smell of ripe mangoes and berries all mingling together. No fancy ingredients, just what I had on hand.

 It’s not about presentation, not about making something look perfect.
 It’s about that moment when you open the fridge, see a bowl full of colorful pieces, and you know that bite will be juicy, a little tart, a little sweet.

-No fuss, no waiting.
+No fuss, minimal waiting.
 Just a handful of whatever fruits I grabbed last night, chopped quick.
 It’s my backup plan for when the cake’s gone but I still need something to nosh on that feels fresh and real.

 Plus, it reminds me that I don’t need a reason to throw fruit together, sometimes, it’s just about satisfying that craving without overthinking it.